GD-APTeam/Patch-Loader/README.md

     // A patch collection, this will group multiple patches together
     // Keep in mind that patches within cannot be toggled individually in-game
     // However they can be toggled in the configuration file
-    // address, bytes and cocos will be ignored if patches is set "patches": this|undefined|null
+    // address, bytes, cocos and restart will be ignored if patches is set "patches": this|undefined|null
   }
 ]